raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 An immobile, invisible, cube-shaped prison composed of magical force springs into existence around an area you choose within range.
 The prison can be a cage or a solid box, as you choose.

-A prison in the shape of a cage can be up to 20 feet on a side and is made from 1/2-inch diameter bars spaced 1/2 inch apart.
+A prison in the shape of a cage can be up to 6.0m on a side and is made from 1.25cm diameter bars spaced 1.25cm apart.

-A prison in the shape of a box can be up to 10 feet on a side, creating a solid barrier that prevents any matter from passing through it and blocking any spells cast into or out from the area.
+A prison in the shape of a box can be up to 3.0m on a side, creating a solid barrier that prevents any matter from passing through it and blocking any spells cast into or out from the area.

 When you cast the spell, any creature that is completely inside the cage's area is trapped.
 Creatures only partially within the area, or those too large to fit inside the area, are pushed away from the center of the area until they are completely outside the area.